Bharath4ru/RAG-via-OpenAI/README.md

 3. Query processing via the LlamaIndex query engine
 4. Speech-to-text conversion for voice inputs via OpenAI
 5. Text-to-speech conversion for responses via OpenAI

-## 📝 Notes

-- The application requires an internet connection to access OpenAI and Google APIs.
-- For optimal voice recording, use a good microphone in a quiet environment.
-- Large PDF files may take longer to process initially.

-## 🔮 Future Improvements

-- Add support for more document formats (DOCX, TXT, etc.)
-- Implement multi-document querying
-- Add conversation history for follow-up questions
-- Support for multiple languages
-- Optimize for mobile usage

 ## 📄 License

 [MIT License](LICENSE)

-## 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request